Enzzza/arduino-clock/README.md

 }
 ```

-In loop function we are checking if DST button has been pressed.
-Than we check if DST state is 0 or 1 and we adjust time accordingly.
-We add one hour if DST state is 1.
+In the loop function we’re checking if the DST button has been pressed.
+Then, we check if the DST state is 0 or 1 and we adjust the time accordingly.
+We add one hour if the DST state is 1.

 ```C
 /*loop function*/